sachgits/accounts-docker/README.md

 ## Step-by-step instructions

-A recipe of commands to get the necessary parts in place, running on your host:
+A recipe of commands to get the necessary parts in place, running on your host.

+First add your user to the Docker group, so you can run Docker commands without sudoing..

+		sudo usermod -aG docker ${USER}

+TODO: Check if this may cause security issues

 **1\)** Get latest version of the module